Snapp-Market-Pro/guidelines/Code Style.md

 {!! __('newsletter.form.description') !!}
 ```

+Use translation strings, don't hard-code strings even messages in controllers, responses and exceptions.
+This also applies to data like the app name, company name, company address, etc. Things may change over time.

 ## Naming Classes

 Naming things is often seen as one of the harder things in programming.
 That's why we've established some high level guidelines for naming classes.